Old Naval Observatory: Naval Medical Hospital and National Institute of Health

-Beginning in 1903, the Naval Medical Hospital was constructed on the grounds, and it remained in use until 1942, when hospital operations were transferred to the National Naval Medical Center in Bethesda, Maryland.
+The Museum of Hygiene was made into a Navy medical school in 1902.
+Beginning in 1903, the Naval Medical Hospital was constructed behind the old observatory, and it remained in use until 1942, when both the medical school and hospital operations were transferred to the National Naval Medical Center in Bethesda, Maryland.
+While the Potomac Annex was used as a hospital, a nurse's building and doctor's quarters were also built to the east and west of the hospital.

-The U.S. Public Health Service Hygienic Laboratory, later the National Institutes of Health, moved to the campus in 1904 from the Marine Hospital in Stapleton, Staten Island.
-Five buildings would be built: the North Building in 1904, an animal house in 1915, the Central Building in 1919, and the Administration and South Buildings in 1934.
-In 1938, NIH moved to a new campus in Bethesda, Maryland.
+The U.S. Public Health Service Hygienic Laboratory, later the National Institutes of Health, moved into the other side of the campus in 1904 from the Marine Hospital in Stapleton, Staten Island.
+The Potomac Annex was largely undeveloped and unused until this time.
+Five buildings would be built in the E Street Complex: the North Building in 1904, an animal house in 1915, the Central Building in 1919, and the Administration and South Buildings in 1934.
+The animal house was used for animal testing, and is today called the East Building.
+In 1938, NIH moved to a new campus in Bethesda.

-Navy Bureau of Medicine and Surgery and CIA
+Office of Strategic Services and Central Intelligence Agency

-The facility housed the Navy's Bureau of Medicine and Surgery from 1942 until 2012.
-The Office of Strategic Services was located on the campus as was the Central Intelligence Agency until 1961.
+The headquarters of the Office of Strategic Services was located in the E Street Complex until its dissolution in 1945.
+The superseding Central Intelligence Agency kept their headquarters in the E Street Complex until 1961.
+While the CIA moved their headquarters off of Navy Hill in 1961, they retained offices on the campus until 1987.
 In 1963, multiple buildings were demolished to construct the E Street Expressway.

+Navy Bureau of Medicine and Surgery

+The campus housed the Navy's Bureau of Medicine and Surgery from 1942 until 2012.

 Department of State

 The grounds and observatory are closed to the public.
-The entire Navy Hill is being transferred to the United States Department of State due to Base Realignment and Closure, and the Navy will be moving out.
-The Central Intelligence Agency's forerunner, the Office of Strategic Services was a tenant on the Hill during World War II, and the United States Public Health Service had a hospital there.

-In 2014, the Department of State began expanding into the Navy Hill.
+The entire Navy Hill has been transferred to the United States Department of State due to Base Realignment and Closure, although the Navy retains ownership of some structures on the campus.
+In 2014, the Department of State began expanding onto Navy Hill.
 A joint venture consisting of the architectural firms of Goody, Clancy and the Louis Berger Group won a $2.5 million contract in January 2014 to begin planning the renovation of the buildings on the 11.8 acre Navy Hill campus.